db4rnR/aureuserp/.ai/guidelines/test-data-requirements.md

 ## Test Data Sources

-AureusERP tests can use several sources for test data:
+Tests can use several sources for test data:

 ### 1. Factories